Newman throws for 312 yards, 3 TDs in Wake 41-21 win

-HOUSTON (AP) — Jamie Newman was 21 of 27 for 312 yards and three touchdowns, Scotty Washington had seven catches for 158 yards and two touchdowns and Wake Forest beat the Rice Owls 41-21 on Friday night.
+Newman was 21 of 27 for 312 yards and three touchdowns, Washington had seven catches for 158 yards and two touchdowns and Wake Forest beat the Rice Owls 41-21.

+“I think we’re pretty good at receiver and protecting well right now,” Wake Forest coach Dave Clawson said.
+“When teams gang up and play the run, you have to take some shots over top.
+We’ve got some big receivers that can go up and get it.”

 Newman, who started 13 of 14, also rushed for 29 yards.
 Sage Surratt finished with six catches for 45 yards and a score, and Kenneth Walker III had 125 yards on nine rushes, including a school-record 96-yard touchdown run with 13 minutes left in the fourth quarter, for the Demon Deacons (2-0).

-Wake outgained Rice, 513-321 yards.
+“We had a great day throwing the ball today,” Washington said.
+“Jamie, he laid a lot of great balls out for us as a unit.”

-Tom Stewart completed 19 of 30 for 185 yards and a touchdown after replacing starter Wiley Green, who was carted off the field with 4:44 left in the first quarter.
+Houston’s Tom Stewart completed 19 of 30 for 185 yards and a touchdown after replacing starter Wiley Green, who was carted off the field with 4:44 left in the first quarter.
 Brad Rozner finished with 103 yards on six catches for Rice (0-2).

 Green was trying to dive head first into the end zone and being met by Royce Francis and Justin Strnad.
 The Rice training staff immediately ran across to the field to the far sideline to attend to Green, who was placed on a backboard.
 Green gave a thumbs up as he left the field.
 Green was 3 of 5 for 69 yards.